VviolaineC/EDUC-5913-Outfit-Chatbot/Project final artifact .md

 ## Introduction

-Building a multimodel agent offers key advantages over relying solely on online model APIs.
+This project presents an innovative vertical chatbot system that integrates multiple AI models to address the specific domain of daily clothing coordination.
+By combining large language models (LLMs) with computer vision capabilities, our system offers contextually aware fashion recommendations based on real-time user inputs.

+The proposed system uniquely synthesizes multiple data modalities: visual input through user-submitted clothing images, environmental parameters such as temperature forecasts, and contextual information about specific wearing scenarios.
+This multi-modal approach enables the system to provide personalized fashion advice that considers both aesthetic and practical factors within a constrained temporal framework.

+## Background

 While APIs excel at specific tasks, a multimodel agent integrates multiple specialized models (NLP, computer vision, speech processing) to handle complex multi-modal tasks more effectively, enabling comprehensive analysis of varied inputs like text and images.

 Cost efficiency is achieved by using lightweight local models for routine tasks while reserving API calls for complex operations.
 This hybrid approach not only reduces expenses but also enhances data privacy by processing sensitive information locally.